duneanalytics/docs/docs/data-tables/spellbook/top-tables/prices.md

 **Please keep in mind that this script can generate wrong prices in rare cases.**

-This table is very resource intensive and can therefore only be updated every few hours, please keep that in mind when utilizing it. **** Also the resolution is only hourly, so if you need minutely prices do refer to [`prices.usd`](prices.md).
+This table is very resource intensive and can therefore only be updated every few hours, please keep that in mind when utilizing it.
+Also the resolution is only hourly, so if you need minutely prices do refer to [`prices.usd`](prices.md).

-This table currently only exists for Ethereum on our old database architecture.

 The logic of how this table works can be accessed in our [public github](https://github.com/duneanalytics/spellbook/blob/main/models/dex/dex_prices.sql) repo.